NOMANA-IT/.github/profile/README.md

-## Hi there 👋

-## About us
-### Franck Blettner / Founder of Nomana-IT
-With over two decades of dedicated experience in JD Edwards, I have cultivated a deep expertise, acquired extensive knowledge, and established a robust network of partners within the integration ecosystem surrounding this ERP platform.
-Throughout this journey, I've honed my skills in crafting intricate architectures, seamless interfaces, leveraging cutting-edge technologies, and ensuring robust security measures.
-Among my notable achievements is the development of a comprehensive management tool tailored to enhance the security and compliance of Oracle licenses, showcasing my commitment to innovation and excellence in the field.

 # Liberty Framework 🚀

 Welcome to **Liberty Framework**, a **no-code development platform** designed for rapid and efficient web application creation using the latest in **React**, **Node.js**, and **PostgreSQL** technologies.
 Whether you're a developer or a non-technical user, Liberty Framework empowers you to build robust applications with **zero coding skills** required.